Breadcrumb

 Neutron scattering methods are well-suited for direct nanoscale investigations of protein structure and mobility under nearly native conditions as well as to study their interactions with bioprotectants.
 Small angle neutron scattering with contrast variation will be used to investigate the location of the trehalose or glycerol molecules with respect to the protein surface and the hydration shell to shed more light on the particular molecular interaction mechanisms.
 In addition to structural integrity, proteins also have to preserve a specific level of flexibility to perform their function.
 Quasielastic neutron scattering spectroscopy will be employed to directly study the protein flexibility under environmental stress conditions in the presence of bioprotectants.

-Please contact Prof. Jörg Pieper (jorg.pieper@ut.ee).
+Please contact prof. Jörg Pieper (jorg.pieper@ut.ee).
 The study will be carried out in the Workgroup of Neutron Scattering Techniques.

 Chemical and Physical Sciences (Physics).